 Most children display signs they’re ready for toilet training from around 18 months to three years old.
 Common signs include:

 If your child is showing a few of these signs, it may be time to start potty training.
-While you might be eager to get your child out of diapers and wiping their own butts, try to follow their cues and not force it.
+While you might be eager to get your child out of nappies and wiping their own butts, try to follow their cues and not force it.
 Potty training before they’re ready could be stressful and upsetting for your child.
 Plus it’ll make the process more difficult for you.

 Start potty training when you feel your child is ready but don’t go into it half-heartedly.
 Yes, it might be messy and smelly and take a few weeks of solid work, but the goal is to make using a potty the new normal.
 A very consistent, persistent, and collected approach will make it easier for everyone.